mike-uffelman/art-prints/README.md

 }
 ```

-In addition to generating products, another function `buildReviews()` generates fake product reviews using the fakerjs API, here is an example of a single review object returned by the function:
+In addition to generating products, another function `buildReviews()` generates fake product reviews using the Faker API, here is an example of a single review object returned by the function:

 ```
 {